DhruvThakker/AndroidCheatsheet/README.md

 # AndroidCheatsheet
-Temeplates and Basic Modules for Android
+Tempelates and Basic Modules for Android